Using Blob storage

-Files uploaded through Blob storage are mainly accessed and analysed within the Virtual Desktop.
-Currently, access to workspace Blobs from a Virtual Desktop is not enabled by default.
+Files uploaded through Blob storage are mainly accessed and analysed within the Virtual Machine.
+Currently, access to workspace Blobs from a Virtual Machine is not enabled by default.
 If you require this, please contact the Service Desk.

-It is also possible to use standard tools for performing actions on files or folders stored in Blobs, like converting CSV files to datasets, using Airlock, Data Table Editor and Medical Statistics Core functions.
+It is also possible to use standard tools for performing actions on files or folders stored in Blobs, like converting CSV files to data tables, using Airlock, Data Table Editor and Medical Statistics Core functions.

 Uploading files to Blobs